VinodKandula/payments-demo/README.md

 and the `spring.rabbitmq.host` will need to be set, or else you could set up an ssh tunnel for ports 5672 and 15672 to that host.
 On Cloud Foundry, just create a service of type RabbitMQ and bind to it.

+## Metrics

+The "ingester" app has a really basic UI that scrapes send counts from the `/metrics` endpoints of all the other apps.
+You can see messages flowing that way, and also check there are no errors.
+When the ingester processes a file you should see a bunch of messages coming out of its "output" channel and flowing down through the "processor" and the "fast-payments" service.

+All the apps try to send metrics to [Librato](https://www.librato.com).
+To make that successful you need to regfister with the service and get an API token, then configure a `librato.email` and `librato.token`.

+## Tracing

+All the apps send trace data to Rabbit and you can run the Zipkin Stream server to aggregate them (a Spring Boot app with `@EnableZipkinStreamServer`), and a UI to visualize them (e.g. download `zipkin-web` from Maven central and run the jar file).
+As things stand, each file that is processed generates a single span (because it is a single message).
+This might be too granular for real world usage, so we'd have to look at how to break it up.